faridgurbanov10/Java-Projects/README.md

 This repository contains some of my university assignments and self-developed projects in Java.

-Go aheadW to see what is inside :)
+Go ahead to see what is inside :)